matbun/EBM--Generative-Energy-Based-Modeling/readme.md

 - `ebm`: train on MNIST dataset
 - `ebm_toy` in `toy_examples` folder: train on **gmm** (gaussian mixture model) or **circles** 2D datasets, where the ground truth distribution is known and supervised metrics (e.g. Kolmogorov-Smirnov distance) can be computed.

+Here I provide a sample notebook to show how to use the `ebm` package.